Research in Financial Planning, Housing and Consumer Economics

 - Impact of mobile money in African countries.

-- Fintech and low-income, minorities, and other vulnerable groups like small businesses
+- Fintech and digital payment divide for low-income, minorities, unbanked, and other vulnerable groups

 Recent funding: Facebook